Independent Order of Rechabites: Australia

 IOR was active in Victoria and in 1876 it established 'Tent' 138 in Bung Bong rural Victoria.
 The Building was also used for community purposes including meetings of the 'Farmers Club' and as a Church of England.

 In 1991, IOR Victoria combined with the IOR in other states to form a national private health fund.
 Members wishing to join IOR's health fund were no longer required to sign a pledge of abstinence from alcohol.
 In 2005 the IOR health fund was sold to HCF Health Insurance, and the rest of the organisation continued as a temperance promoting organisation.
 In 2008, 38.5 million dollars of its funds management was transferred to the Foresters Friendly Society.
-As of 2013, the Independent Order of Rechabites retains state branches in NSW, Victoria and Queensland, each with a number of affiliated tents.
+As of 2024, the Independent Order of Rechabites retains a state branch in Victoria, with a number of affiliated tents.